 Enter: Better Together.

-With funding from the City of Ottawa’s Community Economic Development program, Impact Hub Ottawa worked with local leaders to pilot a three-month program that brought the best of our community – from expertise, networks and peer support – to entrepreneurs and career shifters from equity-deserving groups in Ottawa.
+With funding from the City of Ottawa’s Community Economic Development program, Impact Hub Ottawa worked with local leaders to pilot a three-month program that brought the best of our community – expertise, networks and peer support – to entrepreneurs and career shifters from equity-deserving groups in Ottawa.

 Our goal?
 Prepare people to make their next career or business move with confidence through human-centred learning, networking and skill-building opportunities.